 “Success in competition requires high flexibility,” says Christian Kalisch, Logistics Director at CHIRON Werke GmbH & Co KG in Tuttlingen, Germany.
 “Against this background we continuously extend our product portfolio.”
 As a consequence, capacities in warehousing for production supply and complex processes decrease.
-In the course of the largest investment project in the almost 100 years of the company history, corporate management decided to build a new production centre with connected warehouse area – the CHIRON Precision Factory.
+In the course of the largest investment project in the almost 100 years of the company history, corporate management decided to build a new production center with connected warehouse area – the CHIRON Precision Factory.
 “The most modern machine factory throughout Europe,” explains Mr. Kalisch.
 SSI SCHAEFER was awarded the contract for the intralogistics equipment tailor-made for the requirements.
 “We have had good experiences with SSI SCHAEFER technology,” justifies Mr. Kalisch the decision.
 “SSI SCHAEFER was ahead of competition in this respect.”

-The CHIRON Group headquartered in Tuttlingen, Germany, specialises in CNC-controlled, vertical milling and turning centres as well as turnkey solutions.
+The CHIRON Group headquartered in Tuttlingen, Germany, specializes in CNC-controlled, vertical milling and turning centers as well as turnkey solutions.
 The Group is present around the world with production and development locations, sales and services branches as well as commercial agencies.
 About two thirds of the sold machines and solutions are exported.
 New machines are produced under the brands CHIRON, STAMA and SCHERER, retrofitted machines are sold under the brand CMS.
 The most important customers are the automotive industry, mechanical engineering, medical and precision engineering as well as aviation and astronautics.

 The new, central logistics at Neuhausen, Germany, connects the CHIRON Precision Factory with the existing production buildings.
-When equipping the CHIRON Precision Factory, IT experts, production and intralogistics engineers implemented a high degree of digitalisation to ensure high productivity and sustainable orientation.
-Digital installation folders, contactless logistics bookings and intelligent material flows with path-optimised picking and provision processes are important milestones for the change towards a paperless factory.
+When equipping the CHIRON Precision Factory, IT experts, production and intralogistics engineers implemented a high degree of digitalization to ensure high productivity and sustainable orientation.
+Digital installation folders, contactless logistics bookings and intelligent material flows with path-optimized picking and provision processes are important milestones for the change towards a paperless factory.

 The operative areas with 9,000 m² for production and 2,500 m² for logistics were designed particularly for the precise installation of mechanical component groups.
 In future, up to 400 machines will leave the CHIRON Precision Factory every year.
-Optimised installation and logistics processes ensure shortest delivery times.
+Optimized installation and logistics processes ensure shortest delivery times.
 To meet the specific requirements for the reliable supply of the assembly locations in the new Precision Factory, SSI SCHAEFER developed a comprehensive, continuously adaptable solution.
 The entire system was installed within eight weeks after order placement.
 “The project had a tight implementation schedule,” underlines Mr. Kalisch.
 “The mere installation had to be completed within 14 days as planned.”
 At the end of August 2019, test operation started at the new, 13,700 m² production site.
 Handover took place in September, the official opening was in October.

-“The logistics area is logically structured and facilitates organised material flow up to the final assembly of machines.
+“The logistics area is logically structured and facilitates organized material flow up to the final assembly of machines.
 Furthermore, the entire area does not have any columns.
 This was an important requirement from our part,” says Mr. Kalisch.
 For warehousing and optimum access to the required components, SSI SCHAEFER first installed a 6-aisle pallet rack system for manual operation with a special cable drum rack as well as a rack system with about 840 shelves for storing small parts.
-In the new static rack system, the SSI SCHAEFER LF open front containers are used.
+In the new static rack system, the SSI SCHAEFER open front containers of series LF are used.
 The inclined front opening ensures fast and easy access to the materials.
 Ecological sustainability was also important in the selection.
 The containers are made out of high-quality regranulate.
 Furthermore, SSI SCHAEFER marked all storage locations unambiguously to ensure transparency and smooth linking of stock data with the processing IT system SAP MM.
 The entire rack system is equipped with QR code labeling.
 This facilitates mobile data gathering and fast changes of storage location, if necessary.
-The storage equipment has been designed as an adaptable system that can be extended and automated according to requirements.
+The storage equipment has been designed as adaptable system that can be extended and automated according to requirements.
 The concept provides for a future heavy-duty rack and four vertical storage lifts.

-Using the modular system of pallet rack PR 600, SSI SCHAEFER created a rack system with more than 700 storage locations for storing large parts for final assembly such as castings, axis motors or travelling columns.
+Using the modular system of pallet rack PR 600, SSI SCHAEFER created a rack system with more than 700 storage locations for storing large parts for final assembly such as castings, axis motors or traveling columns.
 The pallet rack is 1,250 m deep and is equipped with floor gratings.
 “It offers maximum flexibility for allocating storage goods,” says Mr. Kalisch.
 “The floor gratings facilitate transversal storage of special load carriers and also increase the safety in the pallet warehouse.”
 The rack system is 5.20 m high and can accommodate up to 6 levels.
-The aisle width has been designed at 4 m.
+The aisle width has been planned with 4 m.

-“The concept also includes automated guided vehicles (AGVs).
-Later on, these AGVs will be used for replenishment and retrieval in the pallet rack,” explains the Logistics Director the planning concept.
+“The concept also includes automated guided vehicles (AGVs) later on, these AGVs will be used for replenishment and retrieval in the pallet rack,” explains the Logistics Director the planning concept.
 “Transport paths and rack system are thus designed for automatic processes.”